oracle/weblogic-kubernetes-operator/site/config-overrides.md

 # Release Notes

-TBD These are to be moved to a release notes section?
+TBD These are to be moved to a central release notes section?